 You’ll also notice quite a list of extras under each deal.
-These can really make or break a broadband deal, with everything from scarily large setup fees to freebies such as a tablet or high street vouchers.
+These can really make or break a broadband deal, with everything from scarily large setup fees to freebies such as a wireless router, tablet or high street vouchers.

 It’s also of course important to make sure you can get the exact channels you need.
 Channel deals change on a ridiculously regular basis, especially if you love your sport, so be sure to read up on the latest contract wranglings before you sign your own one!

 While we’d all (well, most of us) like a flashy TV box, films and sport on constant loop and multiroom in every shed and cupboard, we can’t all afford to buy into such luxury.
 So what’s the best option if you’re on a budget?

 If you order the comparison table by ‘effective cost’ you’ll often see TV packages available for less than £15 per month (plus line rental).
 However, you’re not going to get the latest Hollywood blockbusters or Premier League football at those prices.

 You will probably get bells and whistles such as recording live tele and series catch ups, as well as some online services, but these enough for the extra payments?
 Remember most new televisions have Freeview built in, while Freeview box upgrades can be as little as £50 and offer many of the same services.